c-schrade/Udacity-Bike-Sharing-Project/README.md

 of bike-sharing user behaviour.
 The neural network is built by hand completely.
 This means that the forward- and back-propagation is implemented directly without the usage of any deeplearning library.

+## Architecture of the model and hyperparameters

+The network has one fully connected hidden layer and one fully connected output layer.

+*Number of hidden nodes: 20
+*Number of output nodes: 1
+*Learning rate: 0.6
+*Number of training iterations: 4000